MicrosoftDocs/customer-insights/ci-docs/journeys/setup.md

 To install Customer Insights, you must meet all the following requirements:

 - You must already have a Microsoft 365 tenant.
-- An unconfigured Customer Insights app must be available on your tenant.
-- You must not already have a Customer Insights app installed on your Dynamics 365 environment.
-You can have at most one Customer Insights app per environment, and each Customer Insights app can only be used with one Dynamics 365 environment.
+- To install the Customer Insights - Journeys or Customer Insights - Data applications, you must have a Dynamics 365 Customer Insights, Dynamics 365 Marketing, or Dynamics 365 Customer Insights – Standalone license on your tenant.
 - You must sign into your tenant with a user account that has all the following:
    - A security role (such as _Global admin_ or [_Service support admin_](/power-platform/admin/use-service-admin-role-manage-tenant)) that allows you to modify the target Dynamics 365 environment.
 (If you're reinstalling Customer Insights on an environment where Customer Insights was previously installed, then _Service support admin_ users [_Dynamics 365 administrator_ or _Power Platform administrator_] must use the same user ID as was used for the initial install.
 If you're not sure which ID was used for the initial install, or if you're getting errors, then try to install as a _Global admin_.)
    - Permissions to register applications in Azure.
 The global administrator always has this right, but other accounts can also have it.
 See [Do I have permissions to register applications on Azure?](setup-troubleshooting.yml#register-apps-azure) for information about how to confirm this setting for your account.